OSGeo/PROJ/docs/source/community/rfc/rfc-4.rst

     For linear units:

-    - ``metre`` (default value assumed if absent for vertical shift grid files, and value for files stored on PROJ CDN)
+    - ``metre`` (default value assumed if absent for vertical shift grid files, and value used for files stored on PROJ CDN)
     - ``US survey foot``

     For angular units:

     - ``degree``
-    - ``arc-second`` (default value assumed if absent for vertical shift grid files, and value for files stored on PROJ CDN)
+    - ``arc-second`` (default value assumed if absent for longitude and latitude offset samples of horizontal shift grid files, and value used for files stored on PROJ CDN)

     The longitude and latitude offset samples should use the same unit.